intel-samples/network-intrusion-detection/README.md

 | RAM: 187 GB
 | Recommended Free Disk Space: 20 GB or more

-Operating System: Ubuntu* 22.04 LTS.
+Operating System: Any Linux* distribution [supported by the 'conda' package manager](https://www.anaconda.com/docs/getting-started/miniconda/system-requirements).

 ## How it Works
 As mentioned above this Network Intrusion Detection System uses NuSVC from the Scikit-Learn* library to train an artificial intelligence (AI) model and generate labels by classification for the passed in data.